-The properties most at risk (Table 4) are Shelter 3, with an R value of 3.8 and the Lighthouse, with an R of 2.8.
+Additionally, both the Coastguard Lookout and the Lighthouse Café have an R of 2.0.
 These properties are closest to the cliff edge and are showing both horizontal movement at the cliff edge, and an increased amount of erosion directly below the properties.
+Following these, the property with the highest risk rating is St. Edmund's Chapel, with an R of 1.6.